What is arthritis of the knee?

 - Previous joint injury to the cartilage or ligaments around your knee

 - A family history of arthritis

 Arthritis of the knee can be initially diagnosed during a consultation with a clinical examination.
 This is usually confirmed with an x-ray that assesses the severity of the arthritis.

 Treatment and recovery

 There can be several treatment options for knee arthritis, depending on the severity of your arthritis and strategies that you have already tried.

 Mild or early stages of arthritis (also known as osteoarthritis) can be managed well with physiotherapy, anti-inflammatory and pain-killer medications, appropriate exercise and weight loss.

 Following this, injections into your joint can help to relieve pain and increase range of movement.
-These injections can contain steroids, hyaluronic acid or Platelet Rich Plasma (PRP).
+These injections can contain steroids, hyaluronic acid or biological treatments.
 The effectiveness and longevity of benefits with these injections tends to vary from person to person.